section-engineering-education/engineering-education/content/articles/encapsulation-in-c++/index.md

 ### Types of encapsulation
 In OOP, there are three forms of encapsulation, as shown below.
-- Class encapsulation
+- Class encapsulation.
-- Function encapsulation
+- Function encapsulation.
-- Member variable encapsulation
+- Member variable encapsulation.

 As the title suggests, all data members are made private under member variable encapsulation.
 Set and Get functions are used by any object that wants to change or obtain the value of a data member.
 Contrarily, some of the functions and constructors in function encapsulation are declared private.
 The entire class is designated as private in Class Encapsulation.

 ### The roles of encapsulation